How To Earn The Compostela

 Earn the Compostela Certificate by Completing the Final 100km of the Camino de Santiago

 In practice, this means walking the Camino Primitivo from Lugo to Santiago de Compostela in 6 days.

 You can also earn your Compostela by walking the last 100 km of other Ways to Santiago such as the Camino Portugues from Tui, or the Via de la Plata from Ourense.

 Please do not hesitate to get in touch if you would like us to create a different, personalised itinerary designed specifically around your needs and interests.

-The following is our most popular 7-day itinerary starting at Sarria on the Camino Frances:-
+The following is our most popular 7-day itinerary starting at Sarria on the Camino Primitivo:-

 Day 1 - Arrival in Spain and Transfer to the Camino

-Today you will cross four river valleys mostly on pathways through woodland.
-In Melide, a medieval township with close links with the Jacobean pilgrimage, the French Way temporarily becomes an urban route.
+Today you walk through stands of aromatic eucalyptus trees, on well trodden country paths, passing small villages until arriving in Melide.
+This medieval township has close links with the Jacobean pilgrimage, and you will notice a surge in the number of walkers in town.
 Visit the town's medieval centre and churches, and try Melide's local delicacy: Pulpo (Octopus).

 Today's walk takes you through meadows, oak and eucalyptus woodland through countless small hamlets, some of which bear names that echo their historical connections with the Pilgrim's way.
 This is the county of Arzua, a land with a strong dairy production and known for its delicious cheeses.